Anshler/poem_generator/README.md

-# Vietnamese poem generation using GPT-3.5 for data creation and finetuning with LORA on GPT-J
+# Vietnamese poem generation using GPT-3.5 for data creation and LoRa finetuning on GPT-J

 ## Raw data filtering